ihedud/Tech-Design-Document/docs/README.md

 **Target Audience:** The target audience should be briefly described.

-**Concept Art:** For this sub-section, a concept art board should be delivered, where all the main features and characters of the game are properly represented.
+**Concept Art:** For this sub-section, a mood board should be delivered, where all the main features and characters of the game are properly represented.

 ![image](https://user-images.githubusercontent.com/59050152/109432623-59d10980-7a0c-11eb-9612-6dd364780aeb.png)